At a Glance Nursing Citations (please refer to the full APA handout for full example list)

 In-text narrative citation: Google (n.d.)

-Personal Communication (Do not need to appear on the work cited only next to the citation)
+Personal Communication (Does not need to appear on the work, cited only next to the citation)

 In-text parenthetical citation: (J. Smith, personal communication, November 23, 2020).